 The winter season is full of such an abundance of beauty: shimmering icicles, powdery white snow, warm, inviting fires.
 But it’s also often laden with potential risks, especially for seniors.
-The Topeka home care professionals at Grace Home Care want to help you keep your older loved ones safe this winter with the following suggestions:
+Grace Home Care wants to help you keep your older loved ones safe this winter with the following suggestions:

 - Prevent hypothermia.
 When the temperature outside falls, our body temperature can quickly drop as well – and even more rapidly for older adults.
 Seniors should restrict time outdoors during the course of the winter, and wear layers of loose-fitting clothing and appropriate outerwear such as gloves, a heavy winter coat, boots, scarf and hat when venturing out.
 If your senior loved one shows the red flags of hypothermia (pale, cold skin, lethargy and confusion, weakness, slowed breathing and/or heart rate, problems with walking) call 911 immediately for assistance.

 - Prevent falls.
 Ice-covered walkways are, naturally, unsafe, but falls are also a risk when coming back inside with snow-clad boots or shoes.
 Ensure pathways and stairs are clear and dry and that older adults wear sturdy, slip-resistant boots when outside (and that they are taken off at the entranceway when arriving back at home).
 There are also devices available for walkers and canes that provide additional traction for walking outdoors, which are safer than ordinary rubber tips.